google/starlark-go/doc/spec.md

-### Built-ins
+### Built-in functions

-A Built-in is a function or method implemented in Go by the interpreter or the application into which the interpreter is embedded.
+A built-in function is a function or method implemented in Go by the interpreter or the application into which the interpreter is embedded.

-The [type](#type) of a built-in is `"builtin"`.
+The [type](#type) of a built-in function is `"builtin_function_or_method"`.
+<b>Implementation note:</b>
+The Java implementation of `type(x)` returns `"function"` for all functions, whether built in or defined in Skylark, even though applications distinguish these two types.

-A builtin value used in a Boolean context is always considered true.
+A built-in function value used in a Boolean context is always considered true.

-Many built-ins are defined in the "universe" block of the environment (see [Name Resolution](#name-resolution)), and are thus available to all Skylark programs.
+Many built-in functions are defined in the "universe" block of the environment (see [Name Resolution](#name-resolution)), and are thus available to all Skylark programs.

-Except where noted, built-ins accept only positional arguments.
+Except where noted, built-in functions accept only positional arguments.
 The parameter names serve merely as documentation.

 ## Name binding and variables